JPMorgan posts first loss since 2004, a blow to Dimon

 JPMorgan and other U.S. banks have struggled to boost profits as loan volume has declined, interest margins have been under pressure, and fee income from debit cards and mortgages has been squeezed.

-Also on Friday, Wells Fargo & Co (WFC.N), the largest U.S. mortgage lender, reported a 13 percent rise in third-quarter profit but saw a sharp drop in mortgage banking income as a boom in refinancings began to fade.
+Also on Friday, Wells Fargo & Co, the largest U.S. mortgage lender, reported a 13 percent rise in third-quarter profit but saw a sharp drop in mortgage banking income as a boom in refinancings began to fade.

 Mortgage banking income also declined at JPMorgan, with net revenue falling 45 percent to $2.02 billion.

+But the litigation issues loom largest.
+In September, JPMorgan tried to reach a settlement with the U.S. Department of Justice and other federal and state agencies to resolve claims against the bank over its mortgage businesses.
+An $11 billion settlement was discussed, according to sources familiar with the matter.
+Dimon went to Washington to meet with U.S. Attorney General Eric Holder on September 25, but no deal has resulted.

+Some of those claims relate to mortgage bank Washington Mutual and investment bank Bear Stearns, two failing firms that JPMorgan took over in 2008.

-(Reporting by David Henry in New York; additional reporting by Tanya Agrawal in Bangalore and Lauren Tara LaCapra in New York; Editing by John Wallace and Leslie Adler)
+(Reporting by David Henry in New York; Additional reporting by Tanya Agrawal in Bangalore and Lauren Tara LaCapra in New York; Editing by John Wallace)